How long will it take to be initiated?

 Each potential member will have a different experience in each group, depending on who she meets and her personal preferences and personality.
 Ask yourself a few questions as you participate in recruitment: Are the members people you can truly feel are your sisters?
-Are the goals of the organization similar to your own?
+Are the goals and values of the organization similar to your own?
 A sorority should be a second home.
 The answers to your questions should guide you to the right group for you.
 Your Pi Chi will be of great help in sorting out what works best for you.

 How do sororities decide who to invite back to their events?

 As your schedule of parties shrinks from round to round, so does the number of people each chapter is allowed to invite back each round.
 Every potential member has something to offer a group, but each group must release potential members.
 Each chapter uses a selection process that is defined by their national organization to make the decision of who to invite back.